Floer theory and flips: Compactness

-In other words, perturbations sufficiently close to the almost complex structure $J_D$ have the property that any component of an adapted disk or sphere in the domain is stabilized by its intersections with the stabilizing divisor.

-In order to rule out configurations involving markings on ghost bubbles appearing in the compactification we introduce a second further assumption on the perturbations.
-A perturbation data $J_\Gamma$ for a crowded type of stable strip $\Gamma$ is {\em ghost-marking-independent} if the following holds: Let $\Gamma'$ denote the combinatorial type obtained by forgetting the first marking on a maximal ghost component.
-Then $J_\Gamma$ is obtained from $J_{\Gamma'}$ under the forgetful map.
-We call a perturbation system {\em admissible} if it is coherent, regular, stabilizing, and ghost-marking-independent.
+To save space we call a perturbation system $\ul{P} = (P_\gamma)$ {\em admissible} if it is coherent, regular, and stabilizing.

-\begin{theorem} For any collection $\ul{P} = (P_\Gamma)$ of admissible perturbation data and any uncrowded type $\Gamma$ of expected dimension at most one, the moduli space $ \ol{\M}_\Gamma(L,D)$ of adapted stable treed marked disks of type $\Gamma$ is compact and the closure of $\M_\Gamma(L,D)$ contains only configurations with disk bubbling. \end{theorem}
+\begin{theorem} For any collection $\ul{P} = (P_\Gamma)$ of admissible perturbation data and any uncrowded type $\Gamma$ of expected dimension at most one, the moduli space $ \ol{\M}_\Gamma(L,D)$ of adapted treed marked disks of type $\Gamma$ is compact and the closure of $\M_\Gamma(L,D)$ contains only configurations with disk bubbling. \end{theorem}

-\begin{proof} (c.f. \cite[Proof of Proposition 4.10]{cw:floer}.)
+\begin{proof} (c.f. \cite[Proof of Proposition 4.10]{cw:traj}.)
 Because of the existence of local distance functions, similar to \cite[Section 5.6]{ms:jh}, it suffices to check sequential compactness.
 Let $u_\nu: C_\nu \to X$ be a sequence of stable treed disks of type $\Gamma$, necessarily of fixed energy $E(\Gamma)$.
-The sequence of stable disks $[C_\nu]$ converges to a limiting stable disk $[C]$ in $\ol{\M}_\Gamma$.
-The sequence of maps $u_\nu: C_\nu \to X$ has a stable Gromov-Floer limit $u: \hat{C} \to X$, where $\hat{C}$ is a possibly unstable sphere or disk with stabilization $C$ of type $\Gamma_\infty$.
-We show that $u$ is adapted.
-From the (Compatible with the divisor) axiom, we have
+After passing to a subsequence we may assume that the sequence of stable treed disks $[C_\nu]$ converges to a limiting stable disk $[C]$ in $\ol{\M}_\Gamma$.
+Considering each disk or sphere component or Morse trajectory of $u_\nu$ separately one sees the sequence of maps $u_\nu: C_\nu \to X$ has subsequence that admits a stable Gromov limit $u: \hat{C} \to X$, where $\hat{C} = \hat{S} \cup \hat{T}$ is a possibly unstable sphere or disk with stabilization $C$ of type $\Gamma_\infty$.